• Skip to primary navigation

 For the Filling:

-• In a small saucepot add the lentils and water.
-Bring to a boil then simmer for about 27 minutes.
-The lentils will be soft but still firm enough to hold their shape and texture.
+• In a small sauce pot add the lentils and water.
+Bring to a boil, stir then simmer on medium low for about 25-27 minutes.
+When done, the lentils will be soft but still firm enough to hold their shape.
+Set aside, unlidded to cool and steam off a bit.
+There still should be a few tablespoons of water left when you add the lentils to the mushrooms.

 • While the lentils are simmering, destem the mushrooms and slice the caps thin.
 The stems tend to be tough so discard them.
 Add the sesame oil to a large saute pan and heat on medium high until shimmering.
 Add the onion and saute for about two minutes, or until soft.
-Add the mushrooms and cook on low for 10 minutes.
+Add the mushrooms and cook on medium-low for 10-15 minutes until golden.

 Allow the mushrooms to set in the pan for 2-3 minutes at a time, without stirring to get a bit of a sear on them.
 About two minutes before the mushrooms are done, toss in the ginger and garlic.
-Stir well.
+Stir for just about a minute.

 • To the onion and mushroom mixture add the tamari, maple syrup, curry paste, Sriracha, and liquid aminos.
-Stir and cook on low for 2-3 minutes to incorporate all the flavors.
+Stir and cook on low for 2-3 minutes to incorporate the flavors.
 Add the lentils to the mushroom mixture and stir to incorporate.
+Add a splash of water if the mixture seems dry.
+Stir.
 Remove from heat.
 Taste for seasoning adjustment and add a few pinches of salt if necessary.
+A squeeze of lime juice is nice here, but is optional.

 For the Sauce:

-• In a food processor, add the peanut butter, miso paste, garlic, ginger, lime juice, Sriracha, maple syrup and 3 Tbs of hot water.
+• In a food processor (or you can simply whisk the ingredients together), add the peanut butter, miso paste, garlic, ginger, lime juice, Sriracha, maple syrup and 2-3 tablespoons of hot water.
 Process until smooth, adding additional water if needed to adjust consistency.
 The sauce should be pourable and smooth but not runny.

 To Assemble:

-• Rewarm the lentil mixture if necessary or serve the filling chilled.
+• Rewarm the lentil mixture if desired or serve the filling at room temperature or chilled.
 Spoon 3-4 tablespoons full of filling in the bottom of a piece of lettuce.
 Top with snow peas, carrots, scallions and a sprinkling of sesame seeds.
-Spoon a tablespoon of sauce over the wrap and garnish with leaves of fresh Thai basil.
-Serve with a wedge of lime and more sauce for drizzling.
+Spoon the sauce over the wrap and garnish with leaves of fresh Thai basil and/or cilantro.

 Notes